 Food has long been used to help people get in the mood.
-The Kama Sutra, the ancient Indian sex guide, encourages people to down foods such as licorice, honey, and long peppers as a way to “increase sexual vigour.”
-For a more modern list, we spoke to Nicole Jardim, a certified women’s health coach who specializes in hormonal health.
+The Kama Sutra, the ancient Indian sex guide, encourages people to down foods such as liquorice, honey, and long peppers as a way to “increase sexual vigour.”
+For a more modern list, we spoke to Nicole Jardim, a certified women’s health coach who specialises in hormonal health.
 Read on for six sexy foods that she (and emerging research) say could have aphrodisiac powers.

 Well, they’re certainly phallic — but bananas also contain an enzyme called bromelain that’s believed to help increase libido and combat impotence, says Jardim.
 Plus, bananas contain B vitamins, which have been shown to improve mood and may also increase sexual desire.
 And, of course, bananas offer potassium, a mineral that’s critical for the production of hormones.
 What does that have to do with wanting to get busy?
 Everything, says Jardim.
-“Any hormonal imbalance, particularly low estrogen and low testosterone, can decrease our desire for sex significantly.
+“Any hormonal imbalance, particularly low oestrogen and low testosterone, can decrease our desire for sex significantly.
 So, making sure your hormones are functioning optimally is really crucial to having a healthy sex drive.”

 No list of sexy foods would be complete without chocolate.
 It contains the powerful chemical phenylethylamine, otherwise known as the “love drug.”
-Phenylethylamine both releases and enhances the action of dopamine, a neurotransmitter that controls our pleasure and reward centers.
+Phenylethylamine both releases and enhances the action of dopamine, a neurotransmitter that controls our pleasure and reward centres.
 “It’s our brain’s happy chemical,” says Jardim, and it’s one of the most important factors in maintaining a healthy sex drive.
 So, now you have a scientifically-proven excuse to indulge.
 The higher the cocoa content, the better — look for chocolate with 60% cocoa or more.

 Another visually suggestive food, avocados actually get their name from the Aztec word Āhuacatl, which means “testicle tree.”
 But, Jardim notes, they also resemble a womb (the pit would be the baby in this metaphor).
 Like bananas, avocados contain B vitamins and potassium.
-They’re also excellent sources of fiber, which is necessary for our bodies to maintain the correct levels of estrogen.
+They’re also excellent sources of fibre, which is necessary for our bodies to maintain the correct levels of oestrogen.
 And, their vitamin E — otherwise known as tocopherol, a word that’s derived from Greek and literally means “to bear offspring” — is crucial for healthy reproductive function and hormone balance.

 Oysters might be the most notorious libido-boosting food.
 After all, “they bear a vague resemblance to the female anatomy, and you have to suck on them,” says Jardim.
 They’re a rich source of zinc, a mineral that has been shown to modulate testosterone levels, which is good for both men and women, says Jardim.
 Maintaining healthy testosterone levels has been linked to a better sex drive — for anyone dealing with low libido, Jardim recommends hitting the oyster bar once or twice a week.